-CRAC import & creation#
+CRAC import & export#

 The JSON format - also called OpenRAO internal format - is a raw image of the CRAC object model of OpenRAO.
 It is particularly suited to exchange a CRAC java object through files, for instance to exchange CRAC data between microservices or Kubernetes pods of an application.
 It has an importer and an exporter.
 The complete round-trip (java object → export → json file → import → java object) has been designed so that the CRAC at the beginning of the chain is exactly the same as the one at the end of the chain.